percona/pmm/docs/setting-up/client/postgresql.md

 2. Set the *Service Name* to the newly-added service.

+### Running custom queries

+The Postgres exporter can run custom queries to add new metrics not provided by default.
+Those custom queries must be defined in the `/usr/local/percona/pmm2/collectors/custom-queries/postgresql` in the same host where the exporter is running.
+There are 3 directories inside it:
+    - high-resolution/   - every 5 seconds
+    - medium-resolution/ - every 10 seconds
+    - low-resolution/ - every 60 seconds

+Depending on the desired resolution for your custom queries, you can place a file with the queries definition.
+The file is a yaml where each query can have these fields:

+query_name:
+   query: the query definition
+   master: boolean to specify if the query should be executed only in the master
+   metrics:
+     - metric name:
+         usage: GAUGE, LABEL, COUNTER, MAPPEDMETRIC or DURATION
+         description: a human readable description

+#### Example

+pg_postmaster_uptime:
+   query: "select extract(epoch from current_timestamp - pg_postmaster_start_time()) as seconds"
+   master: true
+   metrics:
+     - seconds:
+         usage: "GAUGE"
+         description: "Service uptime"

+Check the see also section for a more detailed description on MySQL custom queries with more examples about how to use custom queries in dashboards.

 !!! seealso alert alert-info "See also"
     - [`pmm-admin` man page for `pmm-admin add postgresql`](../../details/commands/pmm-admin.md#postgresql)
     - [Configuring Percona Repositories with percona-release][PERCONA_RELEASE]
+    - [Percona Blog -- Running Custom MySQL Queries in Percona Monitoring and Management][BLOG_CUSTOM_QUERIES_MYSQL]

 [PostgreSQL]: https://www.postgresql.org/
 [Percona Distribution for PostgreSQL]: https://www.percona.com/software/postgresql-distribution